Professor and Chair of German Studies, Professor of Gender Studies, Professor of Critical Social Thought

 Department Coordinator, German and Russian and Eurasian Studies

-Dominique Rampton is the Academic Department Coordinator for Russian and Eurasian Studies and German Studies.
-She has an academic background in museum education and the archaeology of the western United States and enjoys raising her children and keeping chickens, dogs, and a vegetable garden at her home in the Hilltowns.
-She is excited to be working with students and faculty again and is delighted to be a part of the languages group at Mount Holyoke!
+Dominique Rampton is the Academic Department Coordinator for German Studies and Russian and Eurasian Studies.
+She has a background in museum and environmental education and the archaeology of the western United States, and enjoys raising her children and keeping chickens, dogs, and a vegetable garden at her home in the Hilltowns.

 103 Ciruti Center